KataTam/DiagTestCluster/README.md

 ____________________________

 ## Visualizations
-Forest plots: Allows for comparison of outcomes obtained by each method.
+Forest plots: Allow for comparison of outcomes obtained by each method.
 ____________________________